rpetit3/dragonflye/README.md

   --model XXX     The model to be used by Medaka, (Assumes 1 polishing round, if --medaka not used) (default: '') --list_models   List the models available to Medaka (default: OFF) SHORT-READ POLISHER
-  --R1 XXX        Read 1 FASTQ to use for polishing (default: '') --R2 XXX        Read 2 FASTQ to use for polishing (default: '') MODULES
+  --pilon N       Number of polishing rounds to conduct with Pilon (requires --R1 and --R2) (default: 1) --R1 XXX        Read 1 FASTQ to use for polishing (default: '') --R2 XXX        Read 2 FASTQ to use for polishing (default: '') MODULES